RohitRana19/war-of-cards/README.md

 # war-of-cards
-A game built in python based on war of card game.
+A game built in python based on War a card game.